 Short of having an actual biological clock that we can physically turn back, it might seem like we just have to throw our hands up and admit defeat against the tides of time.

 But that isn’t necessarily the case.
-Since our plant-based nutraceutical Astrion™ is independently and scientifically proven to increase the production of type I collagen by 60% in the epidermis of the skin, and by 80% in the dermis.
+Since our plant-based nutraceutical Astrion™ is independently and scientifically demonstrated to increase the production of type I collagen by 60% in the epidermis of the skin, and by 80% in the dermis.

 Astrion™ does this via its unique delivery system, transporting nutrients deep into the epidermal, dermal, and subcutaneous layers of the skin.
 It has both lipophilic (fat-soluble) and hydrophilic (water-soluble) properties, allowing it to penetrate all the different cellular layers of the skin, and crucially hydrating and nourishing as it goes.